Updated June 4, 2026

 - See whether your own channel is above or below niche average

 The youtube earning estimator at CheckTheWorth is the same tool smart creators use to benchmark before picking a niche or negotiating sponsorships.
-Youtubers estimated revenue shown by third party tools is never exact — but it is a reliable enough ballpark for real decisions.
+Youtubers estimated revenue shown by third party tools is never exact, but it is a reliable enough ballpark for real decisions.

 Key Takeaways

-- What does youtube pay per view: $0.001–$0.05 depending on niche, country, and ad type
+- What does youtube pay per view: $0.001 to $0.05 depending on niche, country, and ad type

-- Youtube pay per 1000 views: $1–$30+ across niches — finance earns 10x more than music
+- Youtube pay per 1000 views: $1 to $30+ across niches, finance earns 10x more than music

-- 10 million youtube views money: $10,000–$300,000 depending entirely on niche
+- 10 million youtube views money: $10,000 to $300,000 depending entirely on niche

-- How many youtube views do you need to make money: 250,000 views/month for $1,000 at $4 RPM — far less in finance
+- How many youtube views do you need to make money: 250,000 views/month for $1,000 at $4 RPM, far less in finance

 - When do you get paid on youtube: between the 21st and 26th of the following month, once you clear $100